 - Experience a program that is fun and full of challenge and adventure.

-- Become a skilled training and program resource for Cub Scouts and Boy Scouts and other groups.
+- Become a skilled training and program resource for other youth groups.

 - Experience positive leadership from adult and youth leaders and be given opportunities to take on leadership roles.